Goon of Fortune

 Goon of Fortune, sometimes called Wheel of Goon, is an Australian drinking game involving cheap cask wine (colloquially known as "goon"), played between any number of people.
-The name is a spoof on the TV show Wheel of Fortune.
+The name is a spoof of the TV show Wheel of Fortune.

 A number of goonsacks are pegged around the outside of a rotary washing line.
-Players sit underneath it at the edges and agree how much wine each "win" involves.
+Players sit underneath it at the edges and agree on how much wine each "win" involves.
 One player spins the hoist, and when the spin stops the winner(s) nearest to a bag or bags must drink that amount.
 Players may not touch the clothesline, and penalties for breaking the rules vary.